bjaxqq/CSC494_template/README.md

    - In the same Menu panel, under **Settings → Compiler**, select `pdfLaTeX`.
 6. Click **Recompile**.
 The template should compile immediately and produce a PDF.
 7. Start editing — open `Thesis.tex` first and fill in your name and title.

-### Option B — Start from the Overleaf template gallery

-If this template has been published to the Overleaf gallery, open it from there and click **Open as Template** to create your own editable copy in one step.
-No zip file needed.

 ---